 Looking west along Richmond St. to Yonge Street in 1919.
 The Richmond St. Facade of the Confederation Life Building is on the right-hand (north side) of the street.
 (Photo from City of Toronto Archives, Series 372, SS 0058, Item 0082)

-The Confederation Life Insurance Company held an architectural contest in 1889, the firm of Knox, Elliot and Jarvis winning the competition to erect the prestigious office building at 14 Richmond street East.
-When it was completed in 1882, the fanciful castle-like structure was one of the tallest in the city, as it rose on its massive stone blocks to a height of six storeys, though its massive walls and towers created the illusion of a much taller building.
+In 1889, the Confederation Life Insurance Company held an architectural contest for designs for their new prestigious office building at 14 Richmond Street East.
+The firm of Knox, Elliot and Jarvis won the competition When completed in 1882, the fanciful castle-like structure was one of the tallest buildings in the city, its massive stone blocks rising to a height of six storeys, though its thick walls and towers created the illusion of a much taller building.
 Since the invention of the electric elevator in 1853, buildings were reaching ever higher into the skies.

-The use of cast iron to provide a framework for structures aided in the creation of taller structures.

 The Richmond Street facade of the the Confederation Life Building today